yinz87/jump/README.md

-Sample Code modifed to hide some funcalities and run time
+Sample Code modifed to hide some functionalities and run time.
+Demo purpose only